-The proposed regulations will adopt, amend or repeal existing building standards and establish new building standards, which will affect residential occupancies and buildings or structures accessory thereto, as provided for by federal and state accessibility requirements; the use of general design, structural, and fire and life safety requirements in housing construction, buildings and structures accessory thereto; and permanent buildings in mobilehome parks and special occupancy parks.
+The proposed regulations as part of the update to the 2019 CEBC, will adopt, amend or repeal existing building standards and establish new building standards, which will affect resdidential occupancies and buildings or structures accessory thereto, as provided for by federal and state accessibility requirements; the use of general design, structural, and fire and life safety requirements in housing construction, buildings and structures accessory thereto; and permanent buildings in mobilehome parks and special occupancy parks.

 The benefits anticipated from this proposed regulatory action include updating building standards, which will result in the protection of public health and safety, worker safety, the environment and general welfare of California residents.
 In addition, providing for use of the most recent building technology, methods and materials and applying those building standards on a statewide basis, as required by statute, results in uniformity in residential construction and promotes affordable costs.
-Further benefits anticipated from this proposed regulatory action include more opportunities for available housing by increasing awareness of the statutory provisions for retroactive permits, permitting occupancy to continue in ADU's and delays a building violation corrections when the violation is not impactful to health and safety; and allowing additional types of structures to be used for emergency housing purposes.